IOException in Java

 • The above program compiles successfully and does not throw any exception at compile time.

-• However, if the specified file does not exist or any other error occurs, the code within catch block executes as shown in the output.
+• However, if the specified file does not exist or any other error occurs, the code within the catch block executes as shown in the output.

 IOException Examples

-Let's understand the types of IOExceptions examples.
+Let's understand the examples of IOExceptions.

 UnsupportedEncodingException: This exception occurs when we try to encode the String using an invalid encoding scheme.
 Let's understand this using an example.